Thanksgiving Cranberry Sauce

 When I was a kid, I always thought of cranberry sauce as the stuff that made that creepy suction noise as it fell out of the can in one giant log…and jiggled anytime someone got up from the table.

-I finally fell in love with cranberry sauce a few years ago when my friend Jess came to my house for Thanksgiving and showed me how to make homemade cranberry sauce with fresh cranberries.
+I finally fell in love a few years ago when my friend Jess came to my house for Thanksgiving and showed me how to make homemade cranberry sauce with fresh cranberries.

 Start by sorting through a bag of fresh cranberries, and discard any cranberries that are shriveled or brown: